Enter some old wise man.

 Enter the salesman.

-Anyone that has had a stressful sales job, with commission-based pay, knows that a majority of the population are now more prepared for slime balls that are employed in sales.
-Most people employed in sales aren’t slime balls, but they’re prepared for us to think they are.
+Anyone that has had a stressful sales job, with commission-based compensation, knows that a majority of the population prepare for slime ball, sales people.
+Most people employed in sales aren’t slime balls, but they prepare for us that think they are.

-We salespeople are provided a massive training manual that contains a reactions section, given to us by the sales training team.
-As with everything else in life, the language in sales’ training manuals is not as overt as the illustration I will provide here, but anyone that has been on a sales training team knows the reactions a training team are required to give their salespeople before they hit the floor, and those “reactions” are well represented in these manuals.
+On day one, those training for sales positions receive a massive binder that could kill a thirty-pound dog if dropped from a decent height.
+This binder contains a training manual that contains a reactions chapter, given to us by the sales training team.
+As with everything else in life, the language in sales’ training manuals is not as overt as the illustration I will provide here, but anyone that has been on a sales training team knows that the reactions chapter is the chapter that the training team spends the most time on in training sessions.

-If a salesperson receives a simple “No thank you” from a potential client, for example, the salesperson is instructed to turn to page 23 of the “reactions” section of this sales training manual, if the salesperson receive a “hell no!” they’re instructed to turn to page 46 of the reactions section, and if they receive that witty retort –that their potential client thought up that morning in the mirror– in preparation for a slime ball like them, “If it’s so great why don’t you buy it?” they turn to page 69.
-If the reaction they receive is a rehearsed one that calls a sales person out for being the slime ball that you know they are, “Because I know slime balls,” salespeople are instructed to turn to page 92.
+The “No thank you” chapter of this massive training manual teaches the incoming salesperson how to deal with polite refusals.
+To find this information, the salesperson learns to turn to page twenty-three of the “reactions” section of this sales training manual.
+If the salesperson receive a “hell no!” they’re instructed to turn to page forty-six of the reactions section, and if they receive that witty retort –that their potential client thought up that morning in the mirror– in preparation for a slime ball like them, “If it’s so great why don’t you buy it?” they turn to page sixty-nine.
+If the reaction they receive is a rehearsed one that calls a sales person out for being the slime ball that they know salespeople are, “Because I know slime balls,” salespeople learn that all they have do is to turn to page ninety-two for a suitable response.

-The best defense, for those potential clients that have intention of becoming one, is to take a step back and realize that they’re in the majority of those people that don’t trust salespeople, and that they’re in a majority of people that believe they have the perfect witty response that will put a salesperson in their place.
-The defense also requires an acknowledgement from the potential client that they cannot play this game better than us.
+The best defense, for those potential clients that do not want to become one, is to take a step back and realize that they’re in the majority of those people that don’t trust salespeople, and that they’re in a majority of people that believe they have the perfect witty response that will put a salesperson in their place.
+This defense also requires an acknowledgement from the potential client that they cannot play this game better than salespeople can.
 This is our home turf, and we know how to play this game better than most of those we call.
-We have been trained with focus group tested responses that can be summarized in the idea that we don’t give a crap about you.
+The trainers instilled responses in us that were focus group tested, and the best way to summarize these responses is that they teach us to avoid giving a crap about you.

 We, salespeople, don’t give a crap that you may be the smartest man that ever walked the earth.
-We’ve been trained to avoid the idea that the potential client might be a pretty good guy that knows the worst of humanity when they happen upon them.
-We were trained to make the sale, regardless what anyone may think of us, or our abilities.
-If the reader wants to know the super-secret way to defeating a salesperson at their game, a method that will separate them from the pack that have their psychology twisted and turned into a sale, it involves the psychological complexities inherent in hanging up the phone in the midst of the salesperson’s sales pitch.
+The training team, and the manual, teaches us to avoid considering that the potential client on the line, might be a good guy that knows the worst of humanity when they happen upon them.
+They train us to make the sale, regardless what the call recipient might think of us, or our abilities.
+If a potential client wants to know the super-secret way of defeating a salesperson at their game, a method that will separate them from the pack that have their psychology twisted and turned into a sale, it involves the psychological complexities inherent in hanging up the phone in the midst of the salesperson’s sales pitch.

-In just about every sales job I’ve had in telemarketing firms, there is one constant: the salesperson is not allowed to hang up the phone.
+In just about every sales job I’ve had in telemarketing firms, there is one constant: the salesperson cannot to hang up the phone.
 No matter what “the smartest man that ever walked the earth” on the other end of the phone says, the salesperson cannot hang up.
 A sales rep has sales quotas, and time allotments for each call, and the smart people “who know slime balls when they happen upon them” are wasting everybody’s time by trying to outdo us.
-By hanging up the phone, the potential client is saving themselves, and the slime ball, salesperson a lot of time and frustration.
+By hanging up the phone, the potential client is saving themselves, and the slime ball, salesperson on the other end of the line, a lot of time and frustration.

 After spending so much time in training, strategy meetings, and coaching sessions, I thought I found the perfect solution, and the ideal rationale to back up that solution, that could help so many in my inner circle avoid the frustration of a sales call.
-I told them that the only action the “reactions” portion of the training manual didn’t cover, because it couldn’t, was the hang up.
-It is fool proof, I told them.
+I told them that the only action the “reactions” portion of the training manual doesn’t cover, because it can’t, is the hang up.
+It is fool proof, I told my friends.
 I received blank, “of course” stares.
 No one refuted my findings, but no one followed them either.

 This is the point where the line ‘psychological complexities inherent in hanging up the phone’ comes into play, for most people cannot simply hang up a phone.
-I don’t know if doing so violates everything our mothers told us about phone etiquette, or if people have too much invested in the idea that they are one of the very few people on the planet that can spot a slime ball and beat them at their game, but hanging up the phone just seems too easy and too anti-climactic.
+Some people appear to believe that hanging up phone violates everything their mother taught them about phone etiquette.
+They may be nice people, and they might have some compassion for those of us that are working so hard to make this sale.
+There are others, however, and they are the focal point of this piece.
+They are the ones that have too much invested in the idea that they are one of the very few people on the planet that can spot a slime ball and beat them at their game, but hanging up the phone just seems too easy and too anti-climactic.

-Most salespeople are not smarter, or craftier, than anyone else, but we have huge advantage: years, sometimes decades, of focus tested material at our disposal.
+Most salespeople are no smarter, or craftier, than anyone else is, but we have huge advantage: years, sometimes decades, of focus tested material at our disposal.
 Our training teams have learned from the trial and error experiences of the salespeople in their company, and other companies trading trade secrets, regarding the best ways to flip a potential client.
 They have alternatives available for just about every personality that decides to work in sales for them.
 Most of these companies have hundreds of salespeople on the floor making calls, and they know that most people are not aggressive self-starters.
 They have fashioned responses for these people to help them sound smart, crafty, and pleasing to the average potential client.
-So, the next time a person step into what most potential clients consider a duel of the minds at the O.K.
-Corral, they should know that they are armed with nothing but their wits and their adversary is armed with a time-tested, rapid fire machine gun.
+Therefore, the next time a potential client receives a phone call from a potential slime ball.
+My advice is to hang up the phone.
+The potential client may consider this a battle at the O.K.
+Corral, and they are prepared to do battle with nothing but their wits.
+If this is the case, they may want to consider the idea that their adversary has a focus-tested, rapid-fire machine gun.

-If a potential client is fortunate enough to run across the salesperson that is daunted by the client’s perspicacity and insurmountable wit, and the salesperson cannot respond to the witty retorts that were thought up that day in the mirror, that salesperson will be pulled into a boardroom for coaching tips.
-These coaching tips will revolve around the concept that the salesperson should stop caring so much what potential clients say.
-If that salesperson continues to be intimidated by the mind games potential clients will play, they will be replaced by one that isn’t.
+If a potential client is fortunate enough to run across the salesperson that cannot match the potential client’s perspicacity and insurmountable wit, and the salesperson cannot respond to the witty retorts that they thought up that day in the mirror, that salesperson might land themselves in a boardroom for coaching tips.
+These coaching tips will revolve around the concept that the salesperson should stop caring so about what potential clients say.
+If that salesperson cannot overcome this sense of intimidation, one that isn’t intimidated will replace them.

 If you’ve ever been in sales, in an office of hundreds of people, you’ve witnessed a salesperson lose it: